 The Majestic Bus

-This tiny house bus conversion really stands apart from the previous project.
+This tiny house skoolie conversion really stands apart from the previous project.
 Its ability to create sense of simplicity and “homefulness” through the use of reused vintage materials from a bye-gone era is impressive.
 Even the vehicle itself is impressive, although I wonder if it starts.

 From the Majestic Bus website: